smartsheet-samples/python-read-write-sheet/README.md

 ## Configure

-- Update the python-read-write-sheet.py file with an API access token, obtained from the Smartsheet Account button, under Personal settings (Alternatively, set a system environment variable `SMARTSHEET_ACCESS_TOKEN` to the value of your token)
+- Set the system environment variable `SMARTSHEET_ACCESS_TOKEN` to the value of your token, obtained from the Smartsheet Account button, under Personal settings

 ## Build and run the application.
 - `python python-read-write-sheet.py`